Authenticate using mutual TLS

 Next steps

-When authentication with mTLS is enabled, a self-signed certificate and key should be used in all calls that typically leverage client secrets, including:
+When authentication with mTLS is enabled, a certificate and key should be used in all calls that typically leverage client secrets, including:

 -